Enrique1263/VisionPorComputadorSDNET/web/memory.md

 1. Train other models in order to compare and verify wich one has greater accuracy.

 1. Submit a full report on the model, website and classical techniques used for the development of this project.

-## Notes & Future Work

-- Add more model-agnostic preprocessing to the web app so it can accept different input sizes and color channels.
-- Create an automated CI step to export model artifacts to `models/` and version them.
-- Add explanations / Grad-CAM visualizations to show which image regions the model used for predictions.

-## How I used this file

-Use this file to jot short notes about experiments, dates, or decisions.
-When deploying, copy selected entries into the public project blog or release notes.